lxsmnsyc/solid-tiny-router/packages/solid-tiny-router/README.md

 Navigation component.
 Must be used within pages and components controlled by `<Router`>. `<Link>` controls the page history and prevents page reload when navigating between local pages.

 - `prefetch` allows the given page to be prefetched.
+Defaults to `true`.
 - `replace` replaces the current history instead of pushing a new history.
 - `scroll` scrolls the window to the top of the page after navigation.
 (Possible values is `"auto"`, `"smooth"` or just `undefined`, defaults to `"auto"`.)